greenkidneybean/wedding_website/events.md

 # A Welcome Dinner - August 31st, 6:30 PM

 We would love to host our guests from near and far for a welcome dinner  at Almosta Farm - an Airbnb rented by the Chamber's family.
 Dinner be served  from 6:30-7:30PM, drinks and relaxing until 9:00PM.
-If your travel plans will allow you to attend, please RSVP!
+If your travel plans will allow you to attend, please let us know in the RSVP!

 <a href="https://goo.gl/maps/SjZHjQVKSY42">
   <img class="centered-and-cropped" width="200" height="200" style="border-radius:50%" src="/assets/airbnb.jpeg">